Water Conservation Tips

 - Don't mow your lawn too short.
 Keep your grass at three inches and never cut more than 1/3 of its length at one time.

 - Don't over fertilize.
 If you apply fertilizer only in the spring and fall, your grass will be healthy, use less water, and need mowing less frequently.

 - Use a hose nozzle that shuts off the water when not in use.

-- It may not seem like much, but every time you practice one of these easy tips, you’re not only using water more efficiently and wisely, you’re helping Texas water supplies last for future generations.
+It may not seem like much, but every time you practice one of these easy tips, you’re not only using water more efficiently and wisely, but you’re also helping Texas water supplies last for future generations.